microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-record.md

 ## Example
 The following example shows how to call this API.

-### Example 1: Record a short audio clip from a call
+### Example 1: Records a short audio response from the caller

 ##### Request
 The following example shows the request.